Testbild-synth/super-sweet-16/README.md

 - Slide pot with CV input for held steps
 - Internal clock

-## Status - Second revision comfirmed working! code and BOM needs a bit of cleanup and I need to upload a youtube explaining the use
+## Status - Second revision comfirmed working! code and BOM needs a bit of cleanup and I need to upload a youtube explaining the use.
+Also has a version with the SMD package of the MCP4728 now but that one is not tested!

 ## Hardware and build
 <img src="images/panel.png" width="35%" height="35%"><img src="images/circuit.png" width="38%" height="38%">